 The recipe prices will vary based on fluctuating grocery costs.
 Please use what is posted as a guide.

 These Easy Chocolate Chip Muffins are amazingly quick and easy to prepare.
-They’re perfect for snacks or breakfast on the go.
+We’ve been making these for years for breakfast and after-school snacks and are sharing our tips to make the BEST muffins every single time.

-You can make twelve muffins for a total of $2.24 per recipe.
-That works out to be $0.18 per serving!
+You can make twelve muffins for about $2.24 per recipe.
+That works out to be approximately $0.18 per serving!

+These muffins are made with staple pantry ingredients, so you can make them on a whim if your heart desires or your kids beg you to!
 We love making a quick batch of muffins to serve as breakfast before school or as an after-school snack.
-They are made with staple pantry ingredients, so you can make them on a whim if your heart desires or your kids beg you to!

 These are the BEST Chocolate Chip Muffins because they are easy and delicious.
 The moist, fluffy muffins are loaded with chocolate chips.
 Serve them with a glass of milk for a completely satisfying breakfast or snack.